 As people, we are adept at spotting clunky, fake conversations that stumble and trip out of someone’s mouth, especially when it’s from a business.
 A good conversation has a natural rhythm.

 A monologue is not a conversation.
 Agents need the ability to know when they need to follow the script, when they can ad-lib and when to listen (and remember) what the customer is saying or asking.

 Whether it’s the agent or the customer, no-one has the ability to truly listen for long periods of time.
-When creating the script you need to ensure that the questions and information given are short bursts of easy-to-understand, jargon free conversation.
+When you create live agent scripting, you need to ensure that the questions and information given are short bursts of easy-to-understand, jargon-free conversation.

 However, that said; even with dry topics such as compliance make sure the agents don’t just run through the script as fast as possible.
 This is important information for the customer so make the agents take their time and works on making it engaging through tone and pace.

-With Jacada Agent Scripting (JAS) there is no need for IT to be involved in creating and editing scripts.
+With Jacada Agent Scripting (JAS) there’s no need for IT to be involved in creating and editing scripts.
 JAS allows you to create and edit scripts with a click of the mouse not using code in a drag and drop environment.

 - Test your scripts in the design stage

 - Add business rules & decision points